magento/devdocs/guides/v2.0/cloud/basic-information/starter-architecture.md

 subgroup: 010_welcome
 title: Starter architecture
 menu_title: Starter architecture
-menu_order: 25
+menu_order: 20
 menu_node:
 version: 2.0
 github_link: cloud/basic-information/starter-architecture.md
 ---

 All of your code is contained in the Magento Commerce (Cloud) Starter project.
-The project is your Magento store code, extensions, and integrations in a Master Git branch.
+The _project_ is your Magento store code, extensions, and integrations in a Master Git branch.
 Each project supports up to four active *environments* including `master` with an associated active Git branch in PAAS (Platform as a Service) containers.
 These containers are deployed inside highly restricted containers on a grid of servers.

 These environments are read-only, accepting deployed code changes from Git branches pushed from your local workspace.